Residents’ Information

 Regular visits from Pest Pro started at the end of December on a probationary contract.
 The new sign-up sheet is now available in the laundry room; if you can’t make it there see the link to an online sign-up in your email from John on December 22.
 The technician will write the next visit date on the sign-up sheet.

 Pest Pro will visit the building on Friday mornings.
 We hope that having visits on Friday mornings will allow more of you to be home when Pest Pro visits.
-If you will not be home then, please let Fehim know that he can give the technician access to your apartment in your absence.
+If you will not be home then, please let Leo know that he can give the technician access to your apartment in your absence.

 Before every visit, please clear under your kitchen and bathroom sinks so that there is space for the technician to examine and treat those areas.
 If you have areas blocked off by furniture or items, prepare to move them so the tech can do a full visual inspection.